TomHodson/tomhodson.github.com/_posts/2025-01-06-einstein-sums.md

 \\[\delta^\mu \delta_\nu = \delta_\mu \eta_{\mu\nu} \delta_\nu \\]

 Now I've called these things hacks and tricks but they also connect to much deeper mathematical concepts such as [covariance and contravariance](https://en.wikipedia.org/wiki/Covariance_and_contravariance_of_vectors).
-This seems like it's usually the case with nice notation to be honest.
-It makes me things of the relationship between the derivative operator $\tfrac{d}{dt}$ and and the infinitesimal $dt$.
+This seems like it's usually the case with nice notation.
+It makes me think things like the relationship between the derivative operator $\tfrac{d}{dt}$ and and the infinitesimal $dt$.